Brushfam/learn-page/docs/OpenBrush/smart-contracts/PSP22/psp22.md

 You can check an example of the usage of [PSP22](https://github.com/727-Ventures/openbrush-contracts/tree/main/examples/psp22).

-Also you can use extensions for PSP22 token:
+Also, you can use extensions for PSP22 token:

 [PSP22Metadata](/OpenBrush/smart-contracts/psp22/extensions/metadata): metadata for PSP22.